 Further reading

-- Google Tag Gateway overview — Tag Manager Help
+- Google Tag Gateway documentation — Google Developers (authoritative reference)

 - Advanced Consent Mode (U+C) — Google Developers